muskit/wack-format/README.md

 - Details like package topology and .mer tags are not final!!
 - Check commit history to see changes

-# wack Format
+# Abstract
-This document details the specifications of the "wack" package for containing a song's *audio*, *metadata*, and *charting* information.
+This document details the specifications of the "wack" package containing a song's media, metadata, and charting information.

+The goal of this format is to contain enough information for a song to be used in WACCA as well as simulators/clones.

 # Table of Contents
 1. [Topology](#topology)